WillGustavDixon/BurningBeard/README.md

 ### Controls

 - Left Mouse Button: Place/Pick up item
-- Right Mouse Button: N/A
+- Right Mouse Button: View item information
 - Scroll Wheel Up/Down: Rotate item

 ### TO DO

  - Try to get the cursor to anchor to the top left of the item, rather than the centre, so that it's more clear where the item will go when placed.
- - Add an info window with the name of the item and its value.
- - Maybe some sort of rarity variable, e.g. apples are common or 1-star, applesauce is uncommon or 2-star.